Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Military Leave

-All state employees who are members of the organized reserve of the United States Armed Forces, including the National Guard of this state, shall be allowed full pay for all time not in excess of 15 days per year spent on duty at annual encampment or rifle competition or other duties in connection with the reserve training and instruction requirements of the armed forces of the United States, including the National Guard of this state.
+All state employees who are members of the organized reserve of the United States Armed Forces, including the Utah National Guard, shall be allowed full pay for all time not in excess of 15 days per year spent fulfilling the service requirements of the armed forces of the United States, including the Utah National Guard.
 This leave shall be in addition to any annual vacation leave with pay to which an employee may be entitled.
 Utah Code § 71A-8-102.

-County and municipal employees who are members of the organized reserve of the United States Armed Forces, including the National Guard of this state, may be allowed up to full pay for all time not in excess of 15 days per year spent on duty at annual encampment or rifle competition or other duties in connection with the reserve training and instruction requirements of the armed forces of the United States, including the National Guard of this state.
+County and municipal employees who are members of the organized reserve of the United States Armed Forces, including the Utah National Guard, may be allowed up to full pay for all time not in excess of 15 days per year spent fulfilling the service requirements of the Armed Forces of the United States, including the Utah National Guard.
 This leave is at the discretion of the employing county or municipality and, if granted, shall be in addition to annual vacation leave with pay.
 Id.

 Voting Leave